Gunpowder empires: Safavid Empire

 Although the Chaldiran defeat brought an end to Ismail's territorial expansion program, the shah nonetheless took immediate steps to protect against the real threat from the Ottoman sultanate by arming his troops with gunpowder weapons.
-Within two years of Chaldiran, Ismail had a corps of musketeers (tofangchi) numbering 8,000, and by 1521, possibly 20,000.
+Within two years of Chaldiran, Ismail had a corps of tofangchi (musketeers) numbering 8,000, and by 1521, possibly 20,000.
 After Abbas the Great reformed the army (around 1598), the Safavid forces had an artillery corps of 500 cannons as well as 12,000 musketeers.

+A tofangchi (Persian Musketeer) in time of Abbas the Great by Habib-Allah Mashadi after Falsafi (Berlin Museum of Islamic Art).

-The Safavids first put their gunpowder arms to good use against the Uzbeks, who had invaded eastern Persia during the civil war that followed the death of Ismail I. The young shah Tahmasp I headed an army to relieve Herat and encountered the Uzbeks on 24 September 1528 at Jam, where the Safavids decisively beat the Uzbeks.
+The Safavids first put their gunpowder arms to good use against the Uzbeks, who had invaded eastern Persia during the civil war that followed Ismail's death.
+The young Shah Tahmasp I headed an army to relieve Herat and encountered the Uzbeks on 24 September 1528 at Jam, where the Safavids decisively beat the Uzbeks.
 The shah's army deployed cannons (swivel guns on wagons) in the center protected by wagons with cavalry on both flanks.
 Mughal emperor Babur described the formation at Jam as "in the Anatolian fashion."
 The several thousand gun-bearing infantry also massed in the center as did the Janissaries of the Ottoman army.
 Although the Uzbek cavalry engaged and turned the Safavid army on both flanks, the Safavid center held (because it was not directly engaged by the Uzbeks).
 Rallying under Tahmasp's personal leadership, the infantry of the center engaged and scattered the Uzbek center and secured the field.